MicrosoftDocs/patterns-practices/patterns-practices/reference/regionmanagerextensions-requestnavigate-method-iregionmanager-string-uri-navigationparameters-mspp-regions.md

 Prism Class Library

-RegionManagerExtensions..::.RequestNavigate Method (IRegionManager, String, Uri, NavigationParameters)
+RegionManagerExtensions.RequestNavigate Method (IRegionManager, String, Uri, NavigationParameters)
 ======================================================================================================

 This method allows an IRegionManager to locate a specified region and navigate in it to the specified target Uri, passing an instance of NavigationParameters, which holds a collection of object parameters.